 Also of interest is that San Dimas has more people living here who work in computers and math than 95% of the places in the US.

-The education level of San Dimas citizens is very high relative to the national average among all cities (21.84%): 35.76% of adults in San Dimas have a bachelor's degree or even advanced degree.
+The citizens of San Dimas are very well educated compared to the average community in the nation: 36.90% of adults in San Dimas have a bachelor's degree or even advanced degree.

 San Dimas is an extremely ethnically-diverse city.
 The people who call San Dimas home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of San Dimas residents report their race to be White, followed by Asian.
 San Dimas also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 29.99% of the city’s residents.
-Important ancestries of people in San Dimas include English, Irish, Italian, and French .
+People of Hispanic or Latino origin account for 33.63% of the city’s residents.
+Important ancestries of people in San Dimas include German, English, Irish, Italian, and French.

 The most common language spoken in San Dimas is English.
 Other important languages spoken here include Spanish and Chinese.